Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Without a living mythology within their psyche, humans tend to experience a crisis of meaning, which leads to emotional depletion and feelings of emptiness.

 Many individuals struggle with psychological fragmentation and existential angst.
-They struggle to find a higher meaning in their existence and haven’t yet established a personal meaning for their lives.
+They struggle to find a higher meaning in their existence and have yet to establish a personal meaning for their lives.

-Dominant cultural values, such as achievement, success, status, money, fame, competition, and image, can weigh heavily on one’s soul.
+Dominant cultural values, such as achievement, success, status, money, fame, competition, and image, can weigh heavily on our souls.
 These values can fuel a crisis of meaning and lead to feelings of moral bankruptcy and cultural burnout.

 This sense of meaninglessness can lead to a “dark knight of the soul,” triggering existential depression and chronic addictions.